Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Introduction

 A number of two-dimensional simulations with similar initial conditions have been performed by several different groups using various different treatments of energy-dependent neutrino transport.
 The initial conditions, chosen by \cite{bruenn:13}, consists of four models from \cite{woosley:07} with zero-age main sequence masses of 12\,$M_\odot$, 15\,$M_\odot$, 20\,$M_\odot$, and 25\,$M_\odot$.
 They employ the EOS of \citet{lseos:91} with incompressibility parameter $K_0=220$ MeV (hereafter, LS220).
-Simulations of these four models, and the same EOS were also presented by \cite{hanke:14}.
-Both \cite{bruenn:13} and \cite{hanke:14} use Newtonian hydrodynamics with a GR effective potential \citep[][Case A]{marek:06}. \cite{dolence:15} also simulate core collapse in these progenitors, however they use the \citet{hshen:11} EOS and assume purely Newtonian gravity. \cite{suwa:14} simulate three of the four models, use the LS220 EOS, and Newtonian gravity.
-More details about these simulations can be found in \tref{tab:literature} and the various references.
-While no collaborative comparison has been done for these simulations, they do represent the largest set of recent multidimensional core-collapse supernova models performed by multiple simulation codes.
-In \tref{tab:literature}, we include the outcome of these simulations (explosion/no explosion) as well as the time of explosion for successful models, we divide the results into simulations with a GR treatment of gravity, and with a Newtonian treatment of gravity.
-The results are quite disparate. \cite{bruenn:13} find early and energetic explosions in all four simulated models while \cite{hanke:14} finds explosions in all models, but some explosions are quite delayed (up to $\sim$500\,ms later than \citealt{bruenn:13}).
-Furthermore, \cite{hanke:14} conclude that the final explosion energies will be significantly lower than \cite{bruenn:13}.
-For the simulations with Newtonian gravity, \cite{dolence:15} find no explosions and \cite{suwa:14} finds an explosion in one model, the 12\,$M_\odot$ progenitor.
+Simulations of these four models using the same EOS were also presented by \cite{summa:16} and \cite{skinner:16}. \cite{bruenn:13, summa:16, skinner:16} all use Newtonian hydrodynamics with a GR effective potential \citep[][Case A]{marek:06}. \cite{dolence:15} also simulate core collapse in these progenitors, however they use the \citet{hshen:11} EOS and assume purely Newtonian gravity. \cite{suwa:16} and \cite{pan:16} also simulate at least some of these models, using the LS220 EOS and Newtonian gravity.
+While no collaborative comparison has been done for these simulations, they do represent the largest set of recent multidimensional core-collapse supernova models performed by multiple simulation codes with similar initial conditions.
+In \tref{tab:literature}, we summarize the outcome of these simulations (explosion/no explosion) as well as the time of explosion for successful models.
+We divide the results into simulations with a GR treatment of gravity, and with a Newtonian treatment of gravity.
+The results are quite disparate. \cite{bruenn:13} find early and energetic explosions in all four simulated models while \cite{summa:16} finds explosions in all models, but some explosions are quite delayed (up to $\sim$500\,ms later than \citealt{bruenn:13}).
+Furthermore, \cite{summa:16} conclude that the final explosion energies will be significantly lower than \cite{bruenn:13}. \cite{skinner:16} finds no explosions in all but one of their models.
+For the simulations with Newtonian gravity, \cite{dolence:15} find no explosions, \cite{suwa:16} finds an explosion in one model, the 12\,$M_\odot$ progenitor, and \cite{pan:16} simulate only s15 and s20 but find an explosion in both models.